meltyourface/blank/posts/Demiurge/The-Ritual-of-the-Four-Elemental-Guardians/index.md

 ## Title: The Ritual of the Quaternary Guardians

-Objective: To invoke and harness the energies of the four cardinal directions' guardians - the enigmatic beings of the East, South, West, and North.
+**Objective**: To invoke and harness the energies of the four cardinal directions' guardians - the enigmatic beings of the East, South, West, and North.

 Required Materials: